Skip to main content

 For the miner to work correctly, we need to add two different smart contract address types.
 These include:

-The Address.parse() command found in the ton.js SDK allows the developer to create an address object to convert addresses from one form to another in a simplified manner.
+The Address.parse() method located in the @ton/ton SDK allows the developer to create an address object to convert addresses from one form to another in a simplified manner.

 Connect to an API Provider